Feeling the strain of lower back pain? Try some of these easy exercises to help banish this soreness for good.

 Lengthen Your Hamstrings

-Hamstrings are often overworked and understetched, which can lead to these large muscles cramping.
+Hamstrings are often overworked and under-stretched, which can lead to these large muscles cramping.
 Extended periods of sitting can cause these muscles to cramp up and cause lower back pain.

-Stretching your hamstrings on a regular basis can help lengthene and relax these big muscles, alleviating much of the tension they may be putting on your lower back.
+Stretching your hamstrings on a regular basis can help lengthen and relax these big muscles, alleviating much of the tension they may be putting on your lower back.

 Stretch Your Glutes